 the moving marionettes of moonlight,

-and intersected solitude forthright.
+and intersected solitude, forthright.

 The dusk descended when 'Archangel' crossed

-and huge the blackened ship's displacement bossed
+and huge the blackened ship's displacement boss'd

-the nautilus stunned stares and childhood's faith.
+the mariners' astounded stares and faith.

 Monotonous the bagpipes led to trance,